YTKme/GDS/docs/_docs/ml/coursera/machine-learning-foundations-a-case-study-approach/week-6.md

 The technique used is called deep learning, and in particular, it's based on something called neural networks.

 But before that, need to talk about data representation.
-Discussed things like <abbr data-toggle="tooltip" title="term frequency-inverse document frequency">tf-idf</abbr>, and bag of word models.
+Discussed things like <abbr data-bs-toggle="tooltip" title="term frequency-inverse document frequency">tf-idf</abbr>, and bag of word models.
 But how to really represent data when it comes to images?
 These are called **features**, and is a key part of machine learning.